 First Touch

-In a competitive, sometimes fiery clash with Serie A giants Roma at Red Bull Arena in New Jersey, Spurs staged a late fightback from 2-0 down to draw level at 2-2 thanks to goals from Harry Winks and Vincent Janssen, only for Marco Tumminello to hit straight back to give Roma a last-gasp 3-2 victory.
+It was a competitive, sometimes fiery clash at Red Bull Arena in New Jersey.
+Spurs staged a late fightback from 2-0 down to draw level at 2-2 thanks to goals from Harry Winks and Vincent Janssen.
+However, Serie A giants Roma hit straight back through Marco Tumminello to give Roma a last-gasp 3-2 victory.

-Spurs Manager Mauricio Pochettino has always been clear that he’s looking at much more than just the results in these big pre-season tests in the US – and those were certainly his sentiments again as he reflected with satisfaction on aspects of the contest, which came just three days after a 4-2 triumph over Paris Saint-Germain in Orlando.
+Spurs Manager Mauricio Pochettino was clear that he’s looking at much more than just the results in these big pre-season tests in the US.
+Those were certainly his sentiments as he reflected with satisfaction on aspects of this contest.
+The game came just three days after a 4-2 triumph over Paris Saint-Germain in Orlando.

-“I’m not frustrated, I’m very happy, so excited to see the players play, develop and improve, every day getting fitter,” he beamed.
+“I’m not frustrated, I’m very happy,” he beamed.
+“So excited to see the players play, develop and improve, every day getting fitter.”

 “When you play teams like PSG and Roma, teams that invest a lot to build a team and for us playing with young players like Tash (Tashan Oakley-Boothe) and Anthony (Georgiou), that’s great news.

-“It’s exciting because we played much better than Roma, created more chances and we were unlucky.
-The (penalty) decision was difficult for us and we didn’t deserve it because we played much better but okay, that’s football and we accept that.
+“It’s exciting because we played much better than Roma.
+We created more chances and we were unlucky.
+The (penalty) decision was difficult for us and we didn’t deserve it because we played much better.
+But okay, that’s football and we accept that.

 “We’re in pre-season and the result isn’t important, it’s (important) to compete and we competed for 90 minutes.
-Okay, we made some mistakes that we need to improve on but generally I’m so happy with all the players.
+Okay, we made some mistakes that we need to improve on.
+Generally, I’m so happy with all the players.

 “I think 80 per cent of the stadium were our supporters!
-They are so fantastic and I say thank you very much to all of them.
+They are so fantastic.
+I say thank you very much to all of them.
 We’re a little disappointed with the result but it’s amazing to share a night like that with them.”

 Scroll to Top